datajoint/element-facemap/README.md

 # DataJoint Element - Facemap

-DataJoint element for tracking facial movements of mouse with [Facemap](https://github.com/MouseLand/facemap).
+DataJoint Element for tracking facial movements of a mouse with [Facemap](https://github.com/MouseLand/facemap).
 DataJoint Elements collectively standardize and automate data collection and analysis for neuroscience experiments.
 Each Element is a modular pipeline for data storage and processing with